 4. People don’t consistently do those simple things for three reasons:

 a) While they are easy to do, they are also easy not to do;

 b) You don’t see any results at first;

 c) They seem insignificant, like they don’t matter.
 But they do.

-All of us are capable to do little things to become successful but the problem is we don’t do it.
+All of us are capable of doing little things to become successful but the problem is we don’t do it.
 It is not because it is hard but because it is easy not to do.
-All our daily, hourly and even minute choices, no matter how small will all lead to our success or failure in that particular aspect in life.
+All our daily, hourly and even minute choices, no matter how small, will all lead to our success or failure in that particular aspect in life.